Announcement The scheme is opening 16 April for nominations for both Academic and Professional Services colleagues.

 Staff receive a one-off or non-recurring payment that is equivalent to an additional increment.

-This award recognises outstanding contributions made to a time-limited project or activity.
+This award recognises an outstanding contribution made to a project or activity.
+This is the option available to staff who are already at the top of ACE points.

-Managers and team members all have a role to play in supporting the scheme, including the People Directorate.
+Managers, team members and the People Directorate all have a role to play in supporting the scheme.

 The People Directorate